 Paid advertising: PPC

-Until recently, you could find three paid ad spots at the top of Google search; and then you would see a right column with ads, and even more ads at the bottom of the page.
+Until recently, you could find three paid ad spots at the top of a Google search; and then you would see a right column with ads, and even more ads at the bottom of the page.
 However, in February, the right-hand column of ads disappeared, and now four ad spots appear on top.

 It’s no secret the top spots are the highest performing, but why remove all the ads on the right?
 As Google continues to move toward making everything more mobile friendly, it makes sense anything not optimized for mobile use will be antiquated.

 According to an article on Moz, “Since mobile doesn’t support the right column, Google may be trying to standardize the advertising ecosystem across devices.”
 What does this mean?
-There is speculation that having more limited space for ads may drive up the cost per click, and it may also make organic rankings (where you show up on a page when someone searches) even more important; but the big winner just might be social media — where you can reach more people for less money.
+There is speculation that having more limited space for ads may drive up the cost per click, and it may also make organic rankings (where you show up on a page when someone searches) even more important, but the big winner just might be social media — where you can reach more people for less money.

 Organic search: SEO